Bioconductor/BiocGithubHelp/README.md

  * This takes you to a new page where you will be asked to name your project.
  * On this same page you can edit your repo's <b>README.md</b> which (like this file you are currently reading) records the central documentation for your project.
  * Save your changes to README.md by clicking on the <b>Commit Changes</b> button found at the bottom right corner of the page.

+### Setup your computer for remote github use

 ### Clone the project onto your own computer

  * cd toSomeDirectoryOfYourChoice
- * git clone git://github.com/Bioconductor/githubCribsheet.git with these results
+ * <code> git clone git://github.com/Bioconductor/githubCribsheet.git</code> with these results
      * a <b>local repo</b> is created
      * a <b>working copy</b> is created
      * thus <b>three</b> versions of the code exist